johannschopplich/kirby-helpers/docs/vite.md

 1. **Start Development**: `npm run dev` - Vite server starts, assets load from localhost
 2. **Build for Production**: `npm run build` - Generates optimized assets and manifest
 3. **Deploy**: Upload built assets, Kirby automatically uses production files

-The plugin automatically detects which mode you're in based on the presence of the manifest file, so no manual switching is required.

 ## License